ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R190]** The "Verify Lock Commitment State" Operation MUST satisfy the following conditions to be valid:
 * The digital signature over the operation's content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI Subject
-* The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the IVSM
+* The unique identifier of the invoking BPI Subject is in the list of authorized BPI Subjects on the target IVSM
 * The cryptographically secured and masked secret supplied by the invoking BPI Subject matches the one stored in the IVSM for that BPI Subject
-* The lock commitment of an initial joint state contribution provided by the invoking BPI Subject matches the lock commitment of one of the initial joint state contributions of the IVSM.
+* The lock commitment of an initial joint state contribution provided by the invoking BPI Subject matches the lock commitment of one of the initial joint state contributions of the target IVSM.

-**[R191]** For the purpose of BPI Interoperability, a valid "Verify Lock Commitment State" operation which a BPI invokes MUST return from the CCSM a value of true or false.
+**[R191]** For the purpose of BPI Interoperability, a valid "Verify Lock Commitment State" operation which a BPI invokes MUST return from the CCSM underlying the target IVSM a value of true or false.

 **Update State**

-Once an IVSM is instantiated and all required initial states committed, a BPI Subject can update the joint state on the IVSM through the "Update State" operation to contribute to the BPI Interoperability state and process.
+Once an IVSM is instantiated and all required initial states committed, a BPI Subject can update the joint state on an IVSM through the "Update State" operation to contribute to the BPI Interoperability state and process.

 **[R192]** Any authorized BPI subject on an IVSM MUST be able to update a joint state on an IVSM.

-**[R193]** A BPI Interoperability state object utilized in the "Update State" operation to the IVSM MUST have the following properties:
+**[R193]** A BPI Interoperability state object utilized in the "Update State" operation to the target IVSM MUST have the following properties:
 * The unique identifier for the State Synchronization and Advancement Predicate of the state to be updated
 * The cryptographic proof of correctness of the last joint state
 * The unique identifier of the BPI Subject within the context of the originating BPI who updates the state